The Graph Below Shows The Monopolistically Competitive Market For Laptops

 Long-Run Equilibrium and Zero Economic Profit

 Entry continues until economic profit is driven to zero.
+At this point, the demand curve is tangent to the average total cost curve.
 The firm no longer earns above-normal returns, but it also does not incur losses.
 Importantly, this tangency means the firm does not produce at the minimum point of average total cost.
-At this point, the demand curve is tangent to the average total cost curve.
 Instead, it operates with excess capacity, producing fewer units than would minimize per-unit costs.

 Why the Laptop Market Fits Monopolistic Competition

 Several real-world factors make the laptop industry a textbook example of monopolistic competition.
-Which means first, hardware components such as processors, memory, and storage are supplied by a limited number of manufacturers, but final assembly, software, and branding create perceived differences.
+First, hardware components such as processors, memory, and storage are supplied by a limited number of manufacturers, but final assembly, software, and branding create perceived differences.
 A consumer may view one laptop as superior due to its keyboard feel, display quality, or operating system integration, even if internal specifications are similar to competing models.

 Second, brand loyalty plays a significant role.
 Firms invest in marketing and ecosystem development to encourage repeat purchases.
 This loyalty allows firms to maintain downward-sloping demand curves and some pricing flexibility.